Oklahoma Brain Injury Attorney

 It is imperative to visit a hospital after the head sustains any kind of impact or trauma to diagnose a TBI and seek prompt treatment.
 TBIs can have lifelong effects on victims.
-If a doctor has diagnosed you or your loved one with this injury after an accident, contact Tulsa’s best personal injury lawyers, Bryan & Terrill Law.
+If a doctor has diagnosed you or your loved one with this injury after an accident, contact one of Oklahoma’s best personal injury lawyers, Bryan & Terrill Law.
 You may be eligible for significant compensation.

 Most traumatic brain injuries cost victims thousands in medical costs and lost wages.
 TBI victims may require extended hospital stays, significant treatment, medications, medical equipment, and rehabilitative therapies.
 During recovery, most victims cannot return to work.
 Some may lose the physical or cognitive abilities to ever go back to work.
 Severe TBIs can be disabling, and often result in lifelong impairment and ongoing medical treatment.